 Automatic update may be an option depending on the software.
 Always ensure Automatic Updates are turned on.

-You can use a free download, Secunia’s Personal Software Inspector to check for and update the latest versions of all the software that you have installed on your device
+You can use a free download, Patch My PC Home Updater to check for and update the latest versions of over 300 programs that you may have installed on your device.

 IDENTITY THEFT AND FRAUD